Different Ways to Say Sorry in English: How to Apologize

 The most common phrases that can be used when you want to say “I’m sorry” are:

-As you’ll discover, apologies come in many forms.
+When you learn a language online, you’ll discover that apologies come in many forms.
 There are different ways to say “I’m sorry.”
 Don’t use apologize when seeking directions, nor use “excuse me” in the face of tragedy.
 Each situation calls for its own expression.

 Depending on the conditions, there are quite a few forms of apologies and other ways of saying sorry.
 Let’s go over the most common scenarios in which you might be expected to use a specific phrase.